qoolixiloop/qool-latex-loop/README.md

 >         Ctrl-D
 >
 > * Now you can move to an other folder containing .md files and start Grip again.
-> * If you don't like to restart Grip for each file or folder, you can visit my wiki page, which describes a [navigation alternative.](https://github.com/qoolixiloop/qool-markdown-loop/wiki/how-to-navigate-your-filesystem-in-your-browser)
+> * If you don't like to restart Grip for each file or folder, you can visit my Wiki page, which describes a [navigation alternative.][1003]
 >
 >📜
 </details>